 The artifactual thesis of the semantics of language is that the meanings of descriptive term are determined by their linguistic context consisting of universally quantified statements believed to be true.

-This means that ontology, semantics and belief mutually determined.
+This implies that ontology, semantics and belief are mutually determining.

 The contemporary pragmatist philosophy of science is distinguished by a post-positivist philosophy of language, which has replaced the traditional naturalistic thesis with the artifactual thesis of semantics.
 The naturalistic thesis affirms an absolutist semantics according to which the semantics of descriptive terms is acquired ostensively and is fully determined by perceived reality and the processes of perception.